 Up to this time, I have left the content and context of defining what “Good Works,” I may do on a daily basis and offer to Jesus, up to the reader.
 The objective of the God-Mindfulness Prayer practice is to go beyond “good intentions” to do God’s Will, and actually execute tangible, describable actions all day every day, imitating Christ’s life.
 Since living a God-Mindfulness Life, is putting God, Jesus and Spirit, top of mind daily, it makes sense that we look to the Fruits of the Spirit which are the effects of living a life according to the Will of God to define for us the actions we should undertake to freely, (of our own free will,) conform our will to God’s Divine Will.
 Jesus’s examples of how He Wishes us to live, are examples of His Divine Will for us, since He is both God (Divine) and Man (Human).

 If we are to imitate Christ’s Life, then we would wish to conform our own “free-will” to the Divine Will of Jesus.
 When we accept Jesus as our Savior, when we are Baptized, we receive His Holy Spirit, the “Gifts of the Spirit” permanently alter the character of our souls by the Graces that flow from Jesus.
 Note the Gifts, (seven gifts), of the Spirit are what we receive through Jesus’s Grace into our Soul at Baptism /Confirmation and the Fruits of the Spirit (12 Fruits), are discussed in this post, is how we manifest the Holy Spirit’s Gift’s in our life on earth.
-Gifts of the Spirit are given to each of us as permanent characteristics of our Soul, as a result of God’s Grace, at our Baptism and/or Confirmation.
+Gifts of the Spirit are given to each of us as permanent characteristics of our Soul, as a result of God’s Grace, at our Baptism and for Catholics these gifts bloom more fully in an outpouring of God’s Grace when receiving the Sacrament of Confirmation.
 God bestows the Gifts of the Spirit on us to assist us to conform our will to His, but we must accept His Gifts with our thoughts and actions.

 While the gifts of the Spirit are not the focus of this post in detail, they collectively set the character of our souls to be able to produce the 12 Fruits of the Holy Spirit referred to in this post.
 The 7 permanent Gifts of the Holy Spirit that are the result of the Spirit Dwelling in our souls when we are baptized in Christ are: wisdom, understanding, counsel, fortitude, knowledge, piety and fear of the Lord.